NOT SURE WHAT YOU NEED?

-Helpful tips on how to handle those good and bad reviews
+What are some helpful tips on responding to good and bad reviews?

 Four steps for responding to positive reviews

-You definitely want to make sure those positive reviews don’t go unanswered.
+You want to make sure those positive reviews don’t go unanswered.

 Thank the customer for taking the time to provide the review or just for visiting your business.

 Make sure you mention the business name so that review shows up in your search engine results.